22 March, 2011

 "Well, I heard dey tied da knot during a growing moon and a flowing tide, so maybe dat cancelled it out."
 She said, convinced that would do it.
 "Oh, and his best man, he has dat tired old sayin' aboot the road comin' up ta meet yer back, an' I was not happy he couldn't coom up wid someting more original.
 Wot did yer best man say?"

 Oh, that took me back.
-I thought momentarily because Tonya liked it so much she wrote it down later.
+I thought momentarily that Tonya liked it so much, she would write it down later.

 "He said, 'I raise a parting glass, may all your joys be pure joy and all your pain, champagne.'"